musa-bah/AmazonScrapper/README.md

  # AmazonScrapper
 This is also another summer project.
-It is a web scrapper targeting the Amazon site.
-This bot will allows you to enter the name of a project, search the product on Amazon site and displays the product information and price.
-The product info is not saved in a CVS.
+It is a web scrapper for Amazon site.
+This bot allows you to enter the name of a product, search the product on Amazon site and display the product listing and prices as it would be on Amazon site.
+The product info is not saved in a CSV, however.
+Currently the bot can list all horizontal product listing and vertical product listing.
+But Amazon has another way of listing products, which is different from the aforementioned.
+There is an error handler in the code for products with this unusual product listing.
+So, I recommend removing it to see the errors the code might be throwing.
-The bot is not protected and will be blocked if unuaual requests are made to the Amazon server.
+The bot is not protected against bot trackers and will be blocked if unusual requests are made to the Amazon server.
+To avoid bot trackers, I’d disguise my user agent and IP address.
+There are documentations on Google on how this is achieved.